Updates On Medicare Drug Price Negotiations

 THE INFLATION REDUCTION ACT OF 2022

 I still have to suppress a laugh whenever I hear the Inflation Reduction Act mentioned in public because it has had no direct effect on lowering inflation.
 That was just politics at its finest to get lawmakers too lazy to read the bill to vote for it.
-At 800 billion dollars, the goal was to help reduce climate change, enhance energy security, and lower the medication cost for seniors.
+At 800 billion dollars, the goal was to help mitigate climate change, enhance energy security, and lower the cost of medications for seniors.
 However, in one man's humble opinion, this will not affect reducing costs as long as they continue to add layers to the Federal Government.

 HOW THE INFLATION REDUCTION ACT WILL IMPACT MEDICARE PART D STARTING ON JANUARY 1, 2025